waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### C. Future Development Ideas
 - **WKG Analysis Agent:** Consider creating an agent that can take a `map_id` and return a summary of all nodes and connections on that map to assist with navigation planning.
 - **Find Unlinked WKG Nodes Tool:** Consider creating a tool that identifies all nodes on a map that are not part of a completed edge, to help find gaps in my world knowledge.
+- **WKG Integrity Checker Agent:** An agent that analyzes the WKG to find nodes with incomplete connections (e.g., only one-way edges leading in), helping to identify gaps in exploration.

 ## III.
 Game Mechanics & Battle Intel
-### A. Tile Mechanics & Traversal Rules (v8)
+### A. Tile Mechanics & Traversal Rules (v9)
 - **Ledges:** Ledges are one-way only.
 They can be jumped down (from Y-1 to Y+2 in one move), but are impassable from below (Y+1) and from the sides (X-1, X+1).
 - **Water Tiles (Silph Co.):** The water tiles on the first floor of Silph Co. are purely cosmetic and function as `impassable` walls.
 They cannot be surfed on.
 - **Spinner Tiles:** Spinner tiles force movement in a specific direction.
 I need to map out their destinations to navigate spinner mazes effectively.
 - **Gates:** `closed_gate` tiles are impassable.
 Some are opened by switches, while others (like in Silph Co.) require the CARD KEY.
 - **Elevators (Silph Co.):** To use the elevator, you must first interact with the control panel (usually on a wall) to select a destination floor.
 After selecting a floor, you must walk onto the warp tiles at the back of the elevator room to trigger the map transition.
 - **PC Interaction:** To use a Pokémon Center PC, I must stand on the tile directly below it and face up before pressing 'A'.
 - **Saffron Gym Teleporters:** These tiles warp the player between rooms.
-Their destinations need to be mapped.
+Their destinations need to be mapped systematically.

 ### B. Confirmed ROM Hack Changes (v12)
 #### B1.
 Type Matchups & Immunities